Ugbot/tower-defense-cave/README.md

 Cave Dwellers
 ==================

 A tower defense game that takes place in a humid cave.
-Might become something other than a TD game, depending on what happens during this early phase of development (right now I'm interested in the look and feel of the world).
+Might or should become something other than a TD game, depending on what happens during this early phase of development.

 Download Prototype
 --------